joaompinto/paudit/README.md

-# Process Audit Tool
+# Process Audit

-The process audit tool is a Linux command line utility that provides information about file and network operations performed while executing an application.
+The Process Audit tool is a Linux command line utility programmed in Python, which collects network and file activity while executing a process.

 ## Planned Features